remorses/s3-filepond-uploads-container/README.md

             - REGION=eu-west-1
 ```

-Then your client can then use `fiepond-react` like this
+Then your client can then use `fiepond-react` with the container url `http://localhost:8010/upload`

 ```tsx
 import React, { useState } from 'react'